souk4711/hakoniwa/README.md

 It can help you with:

-- Compile source code in a restricted sandbox, e.g. [makepkg with hakoniwa][docs/makepkg]
+- Compile source code in a restricted sandbox, e.g. [makepkg with hakoniwa][makepkg]
-- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox with hakoniwa][docs/firefox]
+- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox with hakoniwa][firefox]

-It also provides a way like Firejail to wrap your command, read [this][docs/xdg] to learn more.
+It also provides a way like Firejail to wrap your command, read [this][xdg] to learn more.

 > [!NOTE]
 > Hakoniwa runs as an unprivileged user and requires the **Linux namespaces** feature.
 > This feature is restricted by AppArmor on some distros, you can create an unconfined
-> profile for hakoniwa to allow it, read [this][AppArmor] to learn more.
+> profile for hakoniwa to allow it, read [this][apparmor] to learn more.

 > [!WARNING]
 > Running untrusted code is never safe, sandboxing cannot change this.